 1.25 Kebab

-Another iconic Middle Eastern meat dish is also an easy find in Israel.
+Kebab is another iconic Middle Eastern meat dish, that is also an easy find in Israel.

 You can find three different types of kebabs in Israel: Arab, Bulgarian, and Romanian.